apache/spark/docs/building-spark.md

 The following is an example of a command to run the tests:

     ./build/sbt -Pyarn -Phadoop-2.3 -Phive -Phive-thriftserver test

-Note, previously some tests required Spark to be packaged first before running them, so an explicit `build/sbt package` was required the first time.
-That is no longer required.

 To run only a specific test suite as follows: